Problem Package Format

 For each test case, data/sample/statement

-must contain one of the following for default or custom validation (non-interactive) problems:
+must contain one of the following:

 - An